QUIJOTE Scientific Results -- XVII. Studying the Anomalous Microwave Emission in the Andromeda Galaxy with QUIJOTE-MFI: Acknowledgements

 We thank the staff of the Teide Observatory for invaluable assistance in the commissioning and operation of QUIJOTE.
 The {\it QUIJOTE} experiment is being developed by the Instituto de Astrofisica de Canarias (IAC), the Instituto de Fisica de Cantabria (IFCA), and the Universities of Cantabria, Manchester and Cambridge.
 Partial financial support was provided by the Spanish Ministry of Science and Innovation under the projects AYA2007-68058-C03-01, AYA2007-68058-C03-02, AYA2010-21766-C03-01, AYA2010-21766-C03-02, AYA2014-60438-P, ESP2015-70646-C2-1-R, AYA2017-84185-P, ESP2017-83921-C2-1-R, PID2019-110610RB-C21, PID2020-120514GB-I00, IACA13-3E-2336, IACA15-BE-3707, EQC2018-004918-P, the Severo Ochoa Programs SEV-2015-0548 and CEX2019-000920-S, the Maria de Maeztu Program MDM-2017-0765 and by the Consolider-Ingenio project CSD2010-00064 (EPI: Exploring the Physics of Inflation).
 We acknowledge support from the ACIISI, Consejeria de Economia, Conocimiento y Empleo del Gobierno de Canarias and the European Regional Development Fund (ERDF) under grant with reference ProID2020010108.
 This project has received funding from the European Union's Horizon 2020 research and innovation program under grant agreement number 687312 (RADIOFOREGROUNDS).

+We thank the anonymous referee whose comments helped to improve this work.
 MFT acknowledges support from from the Agencia Estatal de Investigación (AEI) of the Ministerio de Ciencia, Innovación y Universidades (MCIU) and the European Social Fund (ESF) under grant with reference PRE-C-2018-0067.
 C.A-T acknowledges support from the Millennium Nucleus on Young Exoplanets and their Moons (YEMS).
 FP acknowledges support from the Agencia Canaria de Investigación, Innovación y Sociedad de la Información (ACIISI) under the European FEDER (FONDO EUROPEO DE DESARROLLO REGIONAL) de Canarias 2014-2020 grant No. PROID2021010078.
 We acknowledge the use of data provided by the Centre d'Analyse de Données Etendues (CADE), a service of IRAP-UPS/CNRS (http://cade.irap.omp.eu,~\citealt{CADE}).
 This research has made use of the SIMBAD database, operated at CDS, Strasbourg, France~\citep{simbad}.
 Some of the results in this paper have been derived using the healpy and {\tt HEALPix} packages~\citep{Healpix, Healpix2}.
 We have also used {\tt scipy}~\citep{scipy}, {\tt emcee}~\citep{emcee}, {\tt numpy}~\citep{numpy}, {\tt matplotlib}~\citep{matplotlib}, {\tt corner}~\citep{corner} and {\tt astropy}~\citep{astropy1, astropy2} \textsc{python} packages.